spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product.md

 To edit an existing marketplace concrete product:

 1. On the *Concrete Products* page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
-This takes you to the *Concrete Product SKU, Name* page.
+The *Concrete Product SKU, Name* page opens.
 2. In the *Stock* pane, populate the *Quantity* field.
 3. In the *Name* pane, edit *Name* for every locale.
 4. In the *Description* pane, edit *Description* for every locale.